Who was Franz West?

 Materials commonly used

-His early sculptures involved ordinary objects such as machine parts, bottles, pieces of furniture, among many other everyday objects, covered with plaster and gauze.
+His early sculptures involved ordinary objects such as machine parts, bottles, pieces of furniture, among many other everyday items, covered with plaster and gauze.
 He used anything that fell on his path.
 He enclosed everyday objects in plaster and paper-mâché using old telephone directories.
-Sometimes, the audience could not recognize the objects.
+Sometimes, the audience could not recognize the items.

 Throughout his career, West used readily available materials to create his sculptures, including lumps of polystyrene, paper-mâché, old flip-flops, a pile of hats, cardboard tubes, and in one instance, his childhood bed as well as his mother’s old washing machine.
 He used this machine to create Eo ipso [On its own account] (1987), a love seat with nacreous industrial green painting.

 Recognition & Death

 West’s work has been repeatedly exhibited at documenta and the Venice Biennale.
 His pieces are housed in several significant museum collections, such as the Albertina Museum, Vienna, Bonnefanten Museum, Maastricht, CAC Centro de Arte Contemporaneo, Malaga, Spain, and Museum Boijmans van Beuningen, Rotterdam.

 David Zwirner, one of the world’s leading galleries, has presented several significant solo exhibitions at their spaces.
 In 2014 they organized a show that focused on some of the West’s works from the 1990s.